 “Am I pregnant?”
 You may have asked yourself that question if you have some telltale pregnancy symptoms, like a missed period or morning sickness.
 There are many different signs of pregnancy.
 Some women will experience only a few of these.
 Others will experience most of them.
-We asked one of our medical directors, Dr. Marcus Wallace, to walk us through symptoms of pregnancy.
+We asked our Chief Medical Officer, Dr. Stewart Gordon, to walk us through symptoms of pregnancy.
 He provided information and advice for expecting mothers.

 7 most common pregnancy symptoms

 “A missed period is the number one symptom that alerts women that they may be pregnant.
 And if it’s accompanied by nausea, vomiting, and tender breasts, most likely, they are pregnant.
 However, an irregular period is also the number one reason that causes women to falsely assume they’re pregnant.
 But if they’re not pregnant, they need to know why they’re not having regular periods.
 An irregular cycle can point to a health problem or other issue that should be addressed sooner rather than later.”

 Hormonal changes may also cause breasts to be sore or swell.
 Breasts may also feel fuller and larger.
 Areolas also become larger and darker.
 WhatToExpect.com reports that breast soreness typically ends after the first trimester.

 Always rushing to the restroom?
 It’s one of the most common early pregnancy symptoms.
 It typically lasts for the majority of the pregnancy.

 4. Nausea, or “morning sickness”